Introduction

 Scientific journals operate over a broad spectrum of publishing strategies, from strictly for-profit, to non-profit, and in-between business models (e.g. for-profit but academic friendly journals).
-Scientific publishing is increasingly dominated by for-profit journals, many of which attract prestige and submissions through high impact factors.
+Scientific publishing is increasingly dominated by for-profit journals, many of which attract prestige and submissions through high impact factors (McGill 2024).
 In contrast, non-profit journals – those that reinvest revenue into the academic community – struggle to maintain visibility despite offering more equitable publishing models.

-aims to provide a user-friendly
+The R package fairpub aims to provide a user-friendly

 toolbox to investigate the fairness of a research (article,